NovaPrime18/schroombort/index.md

-## Hardware Schroombort
-This is a hardware soundboard, built from the ground up for playing dumb sounds
+## An over-engineerd hardware soundboard, built from the ground up for playing dumb sounds

 ### Features